zulip/zulip/docs/documentation/api.md

 ## Why a custom system?

-Given that our documentation is written in large part using the OpenAPI format, why maintain a custom markdown system for displaying it?
+Given that our documentation is written in large part using the OpenAPI format, why maintain a custom Markdown system for displaying it?
 There's several major benefits to this system:

 * It is extremely common for API documentation to become out of date